UrbanProfessional/jsproject4/README.md

 Bug Splattering Game.

-Try to defeat all the pests in your room
+Try to defeat all the pests in your room by clicking on them